Not sure if Cinnaholic is right for you?

 Potential Mitigations

-• Question the franchisor about their strategy for product innovation and adapting the menu to evolving consumer tastes.
+• Discuss the franchisor's strategy for product innovation and adaptation to evolving consumer tastes with their representatives.

 Citations: Item 1